tgoldenberg/brn-gitbook/chapter_14_deploying_to_the_app_store.md

 * submit a rating for the app - this is straightforward, just check the selections for sensitive content

 Once you submit your app, the status will change to **Waiting for Review**.
 About 5-7 days later, the status will change to either **Approved** or will fail, in which case you should investigate any errors that are given.

+### Congratulations!

+If you've made it this far, congrats!
+The App Store deployment process is a painful process, requiring many steps that can be confusing, from creating the proper type of account to loading your final bundle.
+We hope that this overview may have saved you some precious time!
+Good luck!